expojo/expojo/README.md

 # How does it work?

 ExPojo is extremely simple to integrate into your app.
 No annotations are required for every possible dependency that you need provisiosed because it doesn't need to provision them using class dependency injection.
-You don't even need to create the crowd of annotated dependencies as attributes at the top of each of your classes - all that ugliness and obsfuscated magic dissappears.
-It's all implemented in straightforward, pure Java and uses tried and proven Java and Object Oriented constructs.
+You don't even need to create the crowd of annotated dependencies as attributes at the top of each of your classes - all that ugliness required to support the obsfuscated magic dissappears.
+It's all implemented in straightforward, pure Java and uses tried and proven type safe and blindingly fast Java and Object Oriented constructs.

 The way ExPojo performs its dependency provisioning is via a clever filter that you configure in your web app context, once!